-Candy is Amazon Echo for makers.
+Candy is a voice assistant for makers.
 An open platform for exploring Artificial Intelligence, Cloud Computing and the Internet of Things.

 About the project

 Cognitive Candy is a voice-activated virtual assistant for makers and developers.
 It’s an open platform to build, create and play with:

 - Internet of Things

 I created Candy for a contest as a way for me to learn hands-on some cool cognitive technologies.

 During that process, I realized Candy would be a great platform for makers & developers because it would provide them a richer baseline they could use to learn and prototype in their area of interest.
 It could be creating a scary talking bot for Halloween or maybe experimenting with the latest Natural Language Classifier technology.
 Candy takes care of the basics.

 The goal is to make Candy an easy to use educational tool for kids, but also a powerful open platform for hardcore developers.
 I want it to be an awesome Developer Experience.

 Video for Contest: Demo at the Maker Faire, IBM Blockchain, Real-Time Insights and Watson IoT Dashboard.
 Overview of Architecture, and UX Design.
 Length: 10min

 The super easy way to program Candy via the “Candy Brain Web Editor”.
 It supports IFTTT and other simple API integrations.
 See demo on YouTube.